rafiqul713/ESP32/README.md

 # ESP32

-Send data from ESP32 by using API
+Send data from ESP32 to server based on PIN change interrupt through API